dlindaba/mledge-2022/docs/_site/demos.md

 ## Call For Demos

-We are interested in contributions that concretely demonstrate examples of ML on the edge.
+We are interested in contributions that concretely demonstrate examples of ML Efficiency.
 The ideal submission should address the following:

 - Address a specific task (e.g., predict trip time on device)
 - Discuss the core ideas or methods applied